StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 ### Cluster checks

 Optionally, the chart can be configured to start additional StackState Agent V2 pods (1 by default) as StackState ClusterCheck Agent pods that run cluster checks.
+Cluster checks are configured on the [StackState Cluster Agent](#stackstate-cluster-agent) are run by one of the deployed [StackState ClusterCheck Agent](#stackstate-clustercheck-agent) pods.

 #### Enable cluster checks